 Bharat Jodo Yatra: Opposition leaders join Rahul Gandhi at concluding event amid heavy snowfall

-Leaders form at least seven parties were present in Srinagar, while some others reportedly could not reach due to bad weather.
+Leaders from at least seven parties were present in Srinagar, while some others reportedly could not reach due to bad weather.

 Leaders of several Opposition parties joined Rahul Gandhi amid heavy snowfall in Srinagar at the concluding ceremony of the Congress’ Bharat Jodo Yatra on Monday afternoon.